Policy Brief

 Jersey’s target for 2030 is the same as that for the UK.

-The Carbon Neutral Roadmap sets out the policies for achieving the targets.
+The Carbon Neutral Roadmap sets out the policies for achieving the 2030 target and subsequent targets.

 Jersey’s emissions

-The Guide to the Jersey Greenhouse Gas Inventory 2025 report gives details of the sources of Jersey’s emissions -
+The Guide to the Jersey Greenhouse Gas Inventory 2025 report gives details of the causes of Jersey’s emissions -

 Transport 43%